Man looking upset because his wallet is empty

 4. Paying for Things You Can Do Yourself

-Image Credit: Levent Konuk via Shutterstock.
+Image Credit: New Africa via Shutterstock.

 There is absolutely nothing wrong with hiring a cleaning service or getting yourself a monthly manicure.
 However, if debt freedom is your goal, making temporary sacrifices will help you reach that goal more quickly.